nico38t/SAE-S2.04/README.md

 2.2) Extraction et nettoyage

-Enlever les erreur de data :  where code no in (select code where data_quality_errors_tags like '%%')
+Enlever les erreur de data :  where code not in (select code where data_quality_errors_tags like '%%')